norlingstax/Turing-College-Projects/Module 1. Introduction to Data Analytics/Sprint 3. SQL and Databases/README.md

 # Module 1, Sprint 3: SQL and Databases

-This project was part of the **Turing College Data Analytics course**, focusing on SQL and database management.
+This project focused on SQL and database management.
 The objective was to explore the **AdventureWorks 2005** database, identify required data, and retrieve it using SQL queries.
 This sprint provided an opportunity to apply fundamental SQL skills and build a solid foundation for more advanced topics in subsequent sprints.

 ---